-Under the GSF Bill, if an appropriation made under an Appropriation Act is not applied at the end of the annual reporting period, it will lapse.
-An agency will no longer have that authority to spend unless or until another Appropriation Act is passed.
-The exception to this general rule is a 'deemed appropriation', which will not lapse at the conclusion of an annual reporting period unless the regulations specify otherwise.
+Under the GSF Act, if an appropriation made under an Appropriation Act is not applied at the end of the annual reporting period it will lapse and the agency will no longer have that authority to spend unless, or until, another Appropriation Act is passed.
+The exception to this general rule is a deemed appropriation, which will not lapse at the conclusion of an annual reporting period unless the regulations specify otherwise.

-Key Point A 'deemed appropriation' will not lapse at the conclusion of an annual reporting period unless the regulations specify otherwise.
+Key A deemed appropriation will not lapse at the conclusion of an annual reporting period unless the regulations specify otherwise.